-The Emory University Division of Cardiology is heavily involved in basic research, "translational" and clinical research related to cardiovascular biology, pharmacology and disease.
-Within the Emory Division of Cardiology, we are fortunate to have assembled a very interactive and productive team of cardiovascular investigators.
-Our basic research program encompasses a broad range of methodologies, including:
+The Emory University Division of Cardiology is heavily involved in basic science research, "translational" and clinical research related to cardiovascular biology, pharmacology and disease.
+Within the Emory University Division of Cardiology, we are fortunate to have assembled a very interactive and productive team of cardiovascular investigators.

 An important aspect of our research program is training young scientists.
 Cardiology fellows at Emory have the opportunity to work with some of the nation's top investigators, benefiting from their experience and expertise.
 Close, day-to-day interactions between the fellows and their respective mentors provide guidance not only with the research project, but also manuscript and grant writing, data analysis, oral presentations and planning of research projects.
 In addition to Cardiology fellows, we are fortunate to have a large number of other research trainees who come to the Emory Division of Cardiology each year.
 These include graduate students and post-doctoral Ph.D. fellows from the United States as well as Japan, Germany, France, Belgium, Denmark, Spain, Chile, Romania, China, Australia, among others.
 This has made our institutional research program a truly international effort.

 Overall, our research programs within cardiology represent many closely integrated, vibrant, and productive efforts that span the gamut of investigational approaches.
 Because of our continued commitment to cardiovascular investigation, we anticipate continued success and growth of this very important aspect of Emory Cardiology.